nl-design-system/utrecht/.changeset/strong-pumas-draw.md

 "@utrecht/textbox-css": major
 ---

-No longer applies utrecht-textbox--invalid based on HTML input validation
+Apply utrecht-textbox--invalid on user-invalid instead of invalid